raedkit/netv/README.md

 Yes.

-We leave pronunciation and meaning as an exercise for your idiom, sir:
+We leave pronunciation and meaning as an exercise for your idiom:

 - **N-E-T-V** -- "Any TV", say it out loud
 - **≠TV** -- "Not Equals TV", because we're `!=` traditional cable